 - Accelerate the loan and demand immediate repayment

-If a borrower is having problems meeting loan payments and is becoming non-compliant with the debt covenants, the best course of action is to meet with the lender and ask for waivers.
-Lenders are not anxious to call their loans for immediate payment and would more than likely be willing to work out the situation.
+If a borrower is having difficulty meeting loan payments and is becoming noncompliant with debt covenants, the best course of action is to meet with the lender and ask for waivers.
+Lenders aren’t anxious to call their loans for immediate payment and would more than likely be willing to work out the situation.